cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 #### Setting the callback url

-In order to correctly set the callback URL for your application, you will need to determine where your application will be deployed.
-Regardless of whether you're setting up a _originless_ or _origin_-based deploy, the callback handler for this project is defined at `/auth`.
+To correctly set the callback URL for your application, you will need to determine where your application will be deployed.
+Regardless of whether you're setting up an _originless_ or _origin_-based deploy, the callback handler for this project is defined at `/auth`.
 This means that if you're testing or deploying a staging version of this project, your callback URL will likely be something like `my-auth-example.signalnerve.workers.dev/auth`, or for production, you should set it to something like `my-production-app.com/auth`.

 This tutorial assumes the usage of a `workers.dev` subdomain, which is provided for free to all developers using Workers.
 You can determine your callback URL by combining the name of your application (chosen during the `wrangler generate` phase -- in this tutorial, we picked `my-auth-example`) and your workers.dev subdomain, as seen below: